Soundhunter6154/TuneTracker/README.md

 ├── main.py               # Main entrypoint of the app
 ├── recordskelly.py       # Utility to quickly splice audio files in batch for testing
 ```
 ---

 ## Development Guidelines

 **Modular Design:**
 The code is split into several files for audio processing, database handling, background workers, and GUI components.
-This modular structure improves maintainability.

 **Multithreading:**
 Long-running operations (e.g., comparing songs or batch processing) run in separate QThread workers to keep the UI responsive.
-Each worker provides cancellation support.

 **Configuration:**
-Global parameters (sampling rate, loudness gate, fan value) are stored in config.py and can be adjusted via the Preferences tab, triggering a re-hash of existing data if needed.
+Global parameters (sampling rate, loudness gate, fan value) are stored in config.py and can be adjusted via the Preferences tab, triggering a re-hash of existing data.

 **Contributing:**
-Contributions are welcome!
-Please follow PEP8 guidelines, write descriptive commit messages, and open pull requests for review.
+Not really planning on active maintainence yet.
+You may fork the Repo and do your own development on it.

 ---

 ## Future Enhancements

+As I said, not planning on maintenance, but if I had to implement features, I'd look at the list below:

 Implement a more robust recording capability (real-time, cancelable recording).

-Improve fingerprint matching with advanced features (e.g., temporal alignment).
+Improve fingerprint matching with advanced features (temporal alignment).

 Add export/import functionality for the database.

 Implement enhanced visualization features, such as detailed heatmaps or dynamic overlays.
+But before that, fix the existing one!

 Enhance error handling and logging throughout the application.